 The 3 Stages of Failure in Life and Work (And How to Fix Them) One of the hardest things in life is to know when to keep going and when to move on.
 On the one hand, perseverance and grit are key to achieving success in any field.
 Anyone who masters their craft will face moments of doubt and somehow find the inner resolve to keep going.
-If you want to build a successful business or create a great marriage or learn a new skill then “sticking with it” is perhaps the most critical trait to possess.
 On the other hand, telling someone to never give up is terrible advice.
 Life requires both strategies.
 One way to answer this question is to use a framework I call the 3 Stages of Failure.
 The 3 Stages of Failure This framework helps clarify things by breaking down challenges into three stages of failure: Stage 1 is a Failure of Tactics.
 In the rest of this article, I’ll share a story, solution, and summary for each stage of failure.
+Before we talk about how to get started, I wanted to let you know I researched and compiled science-backed ways to stick to good habits and stop procrastinating.
 Stage 1: A Failure of Tactics Sam Carpenter became a small business owner in 1984.
 Things did not go as expected.
 What happened?

 Don’t Let Shame Become a Self-Destructive Spiral Executive Summary After a major mistake, it’s natural to feel ashamed.
 But shame is also a powerfully destructive feeling.
+Left to fester, it can have a profound effect on our psychological well-being.
+It’s concealed behind guilt; it lurks behind anger; it can be disguised as despair and depression.
 Steven, the VP operations of a media company, was asked to present on the organization’s digital transformation program to its top 100 executives during an annual strategy retreat.
 Given the way we react to shame, it shouldn’t come as a surprise that the roots of the word derive from an older Proto-Indo-European word meaning “to cover.”
 After a major mistake, it’s natural to feel ashamed.
 Down the Rabbit Hole People who pathologically feel shame tend to internalize and overpersonalize everything that happens to them.
 This can have a profound effect on our psychological well-being.
-Generally speaking, in coping with shame we can observe two general strategies: attacking the self or attacking others.
-The Origins of Shame Given the pervasiveness of this emotion across ages and cultures, what’s the adaptive purpose of shame?
-Dealing with Shame Shame is part of the human experience.
+The Origins of Shame Dealing with Shame Shame is part of the human experience.

 The Upside of Pessimism I have pretty low expectations for this article.
 Oh sure, I spent a lot of time on it, and I personally think it’s a great read.
 But I’m kind of worried that you will hate it.
 Worse yet, I’m afraid you’ll hate me for writing it.
+You might take to Twitter and call me a featherbrained, elitist millennial.
+And then I’ll cry into my kombucha-flavored macaron.
 Or at least, that’s how I would start out thinking if I were prone to defensive pessimism, a phenomenon in which people imagine worst-case scenarios in order to manage their anxiety.
 This type of negativity might sound like apostasy by American standards.
 I recently spoke with Norem, a pioneer of the defensive pessimism theory.
 A lightly edited transcript of our conversation follows, and you can take a test to find out if you’re a defensive pessimist here.
 Olga Khazan: What is defensive pessimism?
 Julie Norem: It’s a strategy for dealing with anxiety and helping to manage anxiety so that it doesn’t negatively influence performance.
-Khazan: How would I apply this in real life?
-Norem: Public speaking is my favorite example.
-Norem: They tend to be better-prepared.